TeamAmaze/AmazeFileManager/CONTRIBUTING.md

+# Contributing to Amaze

+Happy to see you in here!
 Amaze was created with a vision to provide all the basic and advanced features a file manager in Android is supposed to have, with a friendly material design.
-As with any other open source project, contributions are the key to achieve this goal of ours.
+As with any other open source project, contributions are the key to achieve this goal of ours. :)

 Contributions are always welcome!

+> ### Imposter's syndrome disclaimer: We want your help.
+No, really!
+Any contribution counts, no matter how small it be!

+# How to contribute?

+- **Translation**: We use [Transfeix](https://www.transifex.com/amaze/amaze-file-manager/) for our translations, feel free to contribute translations there.
+- **Monetary Contributions**: You can do monetary contributions via [OpenCollective](https://opencollective.com/TeamAmaze), [LiberaPay](https://liberapay.com/Team-Amaze/donate) or PayPal](https://www.paypal.me/vishalnehra).
+- **Bug Reports**: Reporting bugs clearly & concisely helps us improve Amaze.
+It would be great for us to pinpoint the cause of a bug if there are logs attached to the bug report.
+Or clearcut steps to reproduce the issue you are facing.
+Yes, good bug reports are considered as contributions too!
+- **Code Contributions**: This file discusses about code contributions.

-To start contributing, we assume you know how to use git and write and debug Android apps - don't expect we can teach you ;)
+To start contributing, we assume you know how to use git and write and debug Android apps.

-Please keep in mind the points below before considering contributing to Amaze:
-- Make sure to write your name and Email-ID in format ````Name<email>```` in the license declaration above every file you make change to.
-You won't be able to claim the license for changes made by you unless you do that.
-If there's no license header in any file, please include one from [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) webpage.
-- Please follow [Android/JAVA code style](https://source.android.com/source/code-style.html) for writing any code, but do not use the Hungarian notation proposed - discussion [here](https://github.com/TeamAmaze/AmazeFileManager/issues/986).
-Also, follow [Android Material Design guidelines](https://material.io/guidelines/material-design/introduction.html) in case you make changes to any UI element.
-- To file a bug report, it is recommended to include the steps to reproduce it; and even better, it helps us a lot if you can capture the error messages in logcat too
-It is also recommended to enroll to our beta program from Play Store to test and verify any fix for the same.

-We work with pull requests, so, for improvements, new features or bugfixes, please submit your changes as pull requests.
-We will then:

-1. start review of your code for cleanliness and robustness
-2. test them to see if they work as you said
-3. merge the pull request

-To speed up the review process, please:

-- write your code cleanly.
-We also have our day time work, we are not able to correct the mistakes in your code.
-- before opening PR, run `./gradlew spotlessCheck` and `./gradlew spotlessApply` in your local to check / fix any formatting issues.
-- describe clearly what your pull request does
-- if you're fixing a particular bug in the issue list, please explicitly say "Fixes #<issue number>" in your description
-- once you've opened PR, look out for CI builds, if there is any code smell / bug - CI will complain, please work on it to keep the code clean.
-- while not required (because automated tests can't test everything), it's recommended you to include [Robolectric](http://robolectric.org/)/[Espresso](https://developer.android.com/training/testing/espresso/) tests in your pull request

-Finally:

-- we have our day time work, so except security vulnerabilities, your submission may be left cold for a couple of days before being picked up by us
-- it's good to start a new branch to start your work.
-Not just for a shiny branch name, but also for your own good
-- we can be harsh when reviewing your work but because we want to have good code in our codebase.
-Be patient and carefully read our comments
-- we can be wrong.
-Again, be patient when discuss with us - we accept reason, but we never accept hate speech
+## How to get started?

+ - You can use GitHub web interface to fork `TeamAmaze/AmazeFileManager` to `<YOUR-USERNAME>/AmazeFileManager`.
+ - The next step is to import it into Android Studio by `New Project -> Get from Version Control`.
+ - There you can paste the link to your fork.
+ - Let Android Studio import the project & download all the necessary dependencies
+ - Now you can build & run the project on an emulator/real device.

+## What to do next?

+ - Go to [issues]() section & have a look at [good-first-issues]().
+These are low hanging fruits ready to be picked up!
+ - Have a look at [NPE Crashes]() too.
+These must be literally one line fixes to bugs.
+ - Or if you wanna work on a feature, please make sure no one's working on it by commenting on the thread (we'll assign it to you then).
+ - Once you have made all the necessary changes, and everything works as expected, please run `./gradlew spotlessCheck` on your local and handle any resulting formatting issues.
+Most of them can be fixed by running `./gradlew spotlessApply` (others would need lil manual changes)
+ - If everything looks good, push it to your fork & make a PR (please make sure to fill the PR template!)
+ - We'll look into your PR soon, give feedback, and upon the code working as expected (i.e, fixes the bug/implements feature), the code get merged to the next release branch!
+Yay!

 If we feel your PR is a significant help to us, we'll award you a bounty with any of your preferred mode of payment.

-Please provide the details for the same once asked.
+## Points to note

+ - Please follow [Android/JAVA code style](https://source.android.com/docs/setup/contribute/code-style) for writing any code.
+Please see [this](https://github.com/TeamAmaze/AmazeFileManager/issues/986) issue too.
+ - Also, follow [Android Material Design guidelines](https://material.io/guidelines/material-design/introduction.html) in case you make changes to any UI element.

+## PS: please make sure to

+- Follow best practices & to write _clean code_.
+- Before opening a PR, run `./gradlew spotlessCheck` on your local and handle any resulting formatting issues.
+Most of them can be fixed by running `./gradlew spotlessApply` (others would need lil manual changes)
+- Fill in the pull request template clearly (for eg: `fixes #XXXX` for bugfixes)
+- Once you've opened PR, look out for CI builds (`Checks` section on the top of your PR).
+If it's all green, you're good to go!
+Else, please fix the issues specified in the logs (you can get logs by clicking on the failed workflow & then the failed action).
+- Include tests (either Unit tests or automated tests like [Robolectric](http://robolectric.org/)/[Espresso](https://developer.android.com/training/testing/espresso/)) if possible to your PR

+### Finally!

+- We have our day time work, so except security vulnerabilities, your submission may be left cold for a lil while before being picked up by us :)
+- Please be patient with us while we review our code.
+Try to avoid favoritism, hate speech & adhere to our [code of conduct](https://github.com/TeamAmaze/AmazeFileManager/blob/release/4.0/CODE_OF_CONDUCT.md).

-Ready to roll?
-Start forking ;)
+## Ready to roll?
+Start [forking](https://github.com/TeamAmaze/AmazeFileManager/fork)! ;)